JesseLovesGrace/Fengdi_Huang_DIP7150_Course_Project/README.md

 **********************************
 About the webcrawler:

-The webcrawler for Zhihu answers is named 01_Zhihu_Answer_SpiderV2.py
+This is the webcrawler for Zhihu.com, which is the Chinese version of Quora.

 It has 3 files used in package named packages:

   1_ The utils.py is responsible for converting the timestamp, gender of the users and clean the contents(removing duplicated texts and illegal characters and etc)

   2_ The spider.py is used for scraping the data from Zhihu posts.

   3_ The helper.py is used for getting the additional names for csv file and the directory.

 When using the webcrawler, you need to first find Zhihu question ID.